Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Among my favorite things to photograph are my dogs.
-We are a dog foster family and at any one time have a number of these special animals running around the yard and house.
-I get ample opportunity to take photos and practice fast-moving photography.
+We are a dog foster family and, at any one time, have a number of these special animals running around the yard and house.
+I get ample opportunities to take photos and practice fast-moving photography.

-These photography tips to freeze motion can apply to just about any activity where you are trying to stop action in your photo.
+These photography tips for freezing motion can apply to just about any activity where you are trying to stop the action in your photo.
 I just like dog photography the best.

 One thing to remember is that speed can be relative to your location.
 A car may be traveling at 55mph and can easily be photographed at 1/500th of a second heading straight toward you.
 That same car photographed from the side will be blurred.
 In fact, there probably isn’t a shutter speed fast enough on your camera to capture that shot blur-free.
 In that event, you would have to necessarily “pan” with the subject.

-When you increase your shutter speed you will have to adjust the amount of light entering the camera.
-If your photos appear dark them you know you have two choices: Increase your aperture or increase the ISO.
+When you increase your shutter speed, you will have to adjust the amount of light entering the camera.
+If your photos appear dark, then you know you have two choices: Increase your aperture or increase the ISO.
 You may have to do both.
-Of course, adding light like a flash will also solve the problem but the vast majority of my high-speed photos are outside so I rely on the ambient light.
+Of course, adding light like a flash will also solve the problem, but the vast majority of my high-speed photos are outside, so I rely on ambient light.

 If you are still struggling with dark photos, then your other option is to increase the ISO.
 The higher the ISO setting on your camera, the more digital “noise” will be introduced.
 Some cameras handle grainy artifacts better than others.
 I use a micro-four-thirds camera and typically keep the ISO under 3200 at all times.
 A full-frame camera has no such limitations in low light.

-One of the most under-appreciated tips for photographing fast-moving subjects is having patience.
+One of the most under-appreciated tips for photographing fast-moving subjects is patience.
 There will be times when you are constantly trying to get the setting right on your camera.
-In fact, one could argue that a novice photographer would get more practice working to get the fast moving image than any other type of photography.
+In fact, one could argue that a novice photographer would get more practice working on getting the fast-moving image than any other type of photography.

 © 2018 Chris Morris